 Four days later, Lamija and her husband flew to Tel Aviv, where they received the news that their children Fitore, 20, and Fatos, 16, would soon join them.
 The two sudden celebrities found themselves blinking in the harsh Mediterranean sunlight and the flash of reporters’ cameras.

-The story of how Dervis, a Muslim, had saved Mira, and Mira, a Jew, had saved Dervis’s child proved irresistible to the Israeli media, and to its politicians.
-Prime Minister Netanyahu, the unrelenting persecutor of the Palestinians – remember those keys from Part One of this story? – could not resist the photo opportunity and was there to welcome them.
+The story of how Dervis, a Muslim, had saved Mira, and Mira, a Jew, had saved Dervis’s child proved irresistible to the Israeli media — and to its politicians.
+Prime Minister Netanyahu, the unrelenting persecutor of the Palestinians – remember those keys from Part One of this story? – took advantage of the photo opportunity and was there to welcome them.
 “Today,” he pontificated, “the state of Israel, which emerged from the ashes, gives refuge to the daughter of those who saved Jews.”
 The exhausted Lamija was speechless.

 Then, in the midst of all the chaos, someone pushed through the crowd and addressed her in Serbo-Croatian.
 “It was a good feeling, to have someone speaking your language,” she says.
 But she had no idea who the man greeting her so warmly was.
 Opening his arms, he introduced himself, and Lamija fell into the embrace of Mira Papo’s son Davor Bakovic, who took them home as long-lost relatives.

 Earlier, Davor had traveled to France to present the award to Munib, but he had been unaware of Lamija’s existence.
 Late at night before the day of her impending arrival a reporter called and woke him up, shocking him with the news that this woman was another Korkut child, and he hurried to greet her.